Could your performance get better just by improving your sleep?

-Sleep has such a profound effect upon performance and health because of the wide number of vital processes that are dependent upon it.
-When we sleep the body in effect carries out housekeeping duties; processes that help you deal with physical and mental stress, information processing and memory formation, repair and restoration of tissues
+Sleep has such a profound effect on performance and health because of the vast number of vital processes that are dependent upon it.
+When we sleep the body, in fact, carries out housekeeping duties; methods that help you deal with physical and mental stress, information processing and memory formation, repair and restoration of tissues

-Cues such as falling temperature and light levels are picked up by the sensory nervous system and relayed to the brain which kicks off the production of a hormone melatonin, the trigger for sleep and everything that goes with it, and as such a very important player in your health.
+Cues such as falling temperature and light levels are picked up by the sensory nervous system and relayed to the brain which kicks off the production of the hormone melatonin, the trigger for sleep and everything that goes with it, and as such a critical player in your health.

-Once sleep has been initiated the brain goes through a series of cycles which appear to be the crux of issue, indeed it has been suggested that it is not duration that counts, but rather the number and completeness of cycles you go through.
+Once sleep has been initiated the brain goes through a series of cycles that appear to be the crux of the issue, indeed it has been suggested that it is not the duration that counts, but rather the number and completeness of cycles you go through.

-Sleep triggers the rage of a production of hormones, this hormonal milieu includes hormones like growth hormone and testosterone that are responsible for the repair and regeneration of tissues intrinsically involved in physical performance, and research shows that lack of sleep quickly impacts upon all sorts of physical tasks, with research covering weighlifters, cyclists, runners and so on.
+Sleep triggers the rage of production of hormones, this hormonal milieu includes hormones like growth hormone and testosterone that are responsible for the repair and regeneration of tissues intrinsically involved in physical performance, and research shows that lack of sleep quickly impacts all sorts of physical tasks, with research covering weightlifters, cyclists, runners and so on.

-The impact is two-fold, over the short term sleep issues have a massive negative effect upon the nervous system reducing strength endurance, concentration and co-ordination - all vital for sports and training.
+The impact is two-fold, over the short term sleep issues have a massively adverse effect on the nervous system reducing strength endurance, concentration, and coordination - all vital for sports and training.

-Over the longer term disruptions in hormone output will effect the body’s ability to recover the tissues such as muscle as well as impairing carbohydrate storage efficiency and reducing immune competence.
+Over the longer term disruptions in hormone output will affect the body’s ability to recover the tissues such as muscle as well as impair carbohydrate storage efficiency and reduce immune competence.

-In short: a bad night’s sleep with leave you weak and uncoordinated and over A long time you’ll be tired, fat and ill.
-Getting enough, quality sleep is important.
+In short: a bad night’s sleep with leave you weak and uncoordinated and over A long time you’ll be tired, fat, and ill.
+Getting enough, quality sleep is essential.

-For most of people getting less that 7 hours really starts to effect performance and health and many sleep coaches agree that aim should be on 8 hours.
-Studying historic texts and populations where there’s no electric light or TV’s actually shows significantly longer sleep durations for example 9-10 hours.
+For most people getting less than 7 hours really starts to affect performance and health and many sleep coaches agree that the aim should be 8 hours.
+Studying historical texts and populations where there is no electric light or TV shows significantly longer sleep durations for example 9-10 hours.
 My advice: Aim for 9, you’re bound to fall short but still will be OK.

-Duration is important but so is quality and sleep 'hacks', habits and little tricks that improve the environment and so can set you up for that deep, restful night’s sleep.
+Duration is necessary but so is quality and sleep 'hacks', habits, and little tricks that improve the environment and so can set you up for that deep, restful night’s sleep.

 The Sleep Hacks

-When your sleeping partner stirs of fidgets then usually so will you so get as big a bed as possible.
+- When your sleeping partner stirs or fidgets then usually so will you so get as big a bed as possible.

-These loose both their shape and hygiene levels and should be replaced at least every few years.
-If you sleep on your side explore the range of orthopaedic pillows
+These lose both their shape and hygiene levels and should be replaced at least every few years.
+If you sleep on your side explore the range of orthopedic pillows.

 a few degrees cooler than your lounge

-Light means it is time to wake up so make sure your curtains are light proof, or try the ‘blackout kits’ available in stores like Amazon.
+Light means it is time to wake up to make sure your curtains are light proof or try the ‘blackout kits’ available in stores like Amazon.

 Environmental stimuli will disturb sleep so take a good look at this, maybe look at white noise generating sleep aids.

-TV's, computers of all types as well as smart phone produce a lot of blue light that inhibit melatonin production.
+TVs, computers of all types as well as smartphones produce a lot of blue light that inhibits melatonin production.
 Research shows this link and also shows that couples who removed the TV from the bedroom had sex more often … you might want to leave the TV in the lounge.

-What you do before bed effects sleep onset, duration and quality
+What you do before bed affects sleep onset, duration, and quality

 Several Hours Before Bed: